 It occurs to me that this is the perfect video game for people who don’t play video games.
 Because, who plays them in a browser?
 This is me guessing out loud.
 Because I’m not a professional gamer.
 Surprised?
 Nobody?
 I am, in fact, not even an amateur gamer.
 I am – deep inhale – barely a noob.
 DON’T LOOK AT ME!
 So that’s pretty bad.
 But it gets worse, in order to play this game, you are required to configure said browser to allow for pop-up windows.
 And yet, here I am.
 Recommending this very thing.
 Breakout.
 Version 2 point zero.
 AKA Brickception.
 Because I imagine many of you work in cubicles or open-space office set-ups or at the vary least desks with computers on them that you are familiar with.
 This.
 And also, let’s face it.
 It’s always fun to take another shot at an old fave.
 To be clear, a non-game playing person’s old fave.
 Finally, the decision to actually recommend playing this gave rise to the greatest existential inner-monologue of my life so far.

 There’s an excellent chance that your grandmother or great grandmother owned a box with her favorite recipes in it.
 There’s an even better chance you remember seeing it, especially at the grandma level.
-It might have looked something like this.
 I can’t explain why this is such a rich memory for me.
 It just is.
 And I can think of any number of recipes that reside there.
 A few of which I make to this day.
 I have my own version of this recipe box which is far less…real.
 It’s a folder on my browser.
 The one that is called Recipes.
 And Chicken Satay with peanut sauce is one of them.
 This is a relatively easy party favorite that allows for some time at the grill and a super tasty zesty peanut sauce.
 Tip: make extra dip and use it on cold noodles with sliced scallions for a great summer salad option.
 Finally, if you haven’t started collecting recipe bookmarks now, maybe give that a thought.

 For those folks who have only ever known the Rolling Stones as elder statesmen of Rock and Roll, this made for TV special is truly somethings special.
 Filmed in front of a live audience for the BBC, this incredible event brought some of the biggest names in rock music together on the same stage.
 The Rolling Stones invited The Who, John Lennon, Jethro Tull, Eric Clapton, Marianne Faithfull and John Lennon and Yoko Ono as guests for this spectacle which was supposed to air in December 1968.
 Instead, The Stones decided to do some work on editing the whole thing.
 This would end up being the band’s last performance with founding member Brian Jones.
 It would be Lennon’s first non-Beatles performance.
 Like I said, Rock and Roll history.
 Learn more here.
 Even with an uneven performance from The Stones, this is just something that captures so much of what was happening during this particular British invasion.